Find Grad Schools

 Master’s Degrees in Cognitive Science

 There are 15 colleges and univerities across the nation that offer a master's degree in cognitive science.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 36% were students from underrepresented racial-ethnic groups.
-Also, 31.8% of cognitive science graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 34% were from an underrepresented racial-ethnic group.
+Also, 22.9% of cognitive science graduates were international students.

 Education Levels of Cognitive Science Majors